 Apollo Federation was the successor of a separate architectural pattern Apollo popularized called schema stitching.
 Like Apollo Federation, schema stitching takes two or more GraphQL schemas and combines them to create one unified gateway schema to query against.
 In both schema stitching and federation, requests are delegated to underlying GraphQL subgraphs (or services) that process the request for the portion of the graph they have responsibility for.

 Arguably the biggest challenge with schema stitching that drove the creation of federation was the need to author the stitching code that creates the unified graph.
-With Apollo Federation, we now have a language-agnostic, standards-based method to declaratively define how separate subgraphs relate to each other.
+With Apollo Federation, we now have a language-neutral, standards-based method to declaratively define how separate subgraphs relate to each other.
 It is these declarative relationships between subgraphs that Apollo Federation uses to build a unified, federated graph without the need for custom stitching code.

 As more and more organizations build out GraphQL microservices to support business domains and empower their user experiences, leveraging federation concepts to combine separate GraphQL endpoints together into one endpoint has simplified architectures and helped accelerate GraphQL adoption, particularly in enterprise organizations.